Table of contents

 In November 2023, we published a summary of our recent investigations into the quality of census data from the gender identity question and further planned research into this topic.
 For more information, please see our Quality of Census 2021 gender identity data.

 In the November 2023 quality report, we identified patterns in the data that suggested that some respondents may not have interpreted the question as intended, notably those with lower levels of English language proficiency.
-Analysis of Scotland’s census, where the gender identity question was different, has added weight to this observation.
-It appears that these respondents in England and Wales were more likely than the general population to say that their gender identity was different to their sex registered at birth, some of whom may have mistakenly given an answer suggesting they were trans.
-This source of bias would lead to an increase in the estimates of the trans population.
-While relatively small, it will have greater bearing on the estimates at lower geographic levels, particularly where there are higher levels of non-English speakers.
+It appears that these respondents in England and Wales were more likely than the general population to say that their gender identity was different to their sex registered at birth, some of whom may have unintentionally given an answer suggesting they were trans.

-This is one source of bias among a number.
 We have previously noted that as a voluntary question on a complex topic, being asked on the census for the first time, we would expect greater uncertainty than we see with other questions in Census 2021.
 We are unable to quantify the impact of all the sources of uncertainty to give an overall estimate of uncertainty.
-However, we can say that smaller group breakdowns should not be used as a precise estimate of the trans population and comparisons between areas or groups should be considered with caution, particularly where there are different levels of English language proficiency.
+However, we can say that smaller group breakdowns should not be used as precise estimates of the trans population and comparisons between areas or groups should be considered with caution, particularly where there are different levels of English language proficiency.

 Not answered